 The BuzzSumo study covered Twitter, as well.
 However, we think that the Twitter posting platform has changed too much since 2015 to take the results seriously.

 Different Studies: Tweets With Images Get Twice the Engagement

 While Twitter is a different social media platform, studies have suggested that the results of using images in posts are similar to using them on Facebook.

 One study looked at branded, corporate tweets and found that their engagement rate (including likes, retweets, and link clicks) doubled if there was an image in the tweet.
 Another study found that retweets increased by 150% if there was an image in the post.

 The Takeaway: Legal Blog Images Aren’t Just for the Blog

 It’s easy to disregard images as just “bells and whistles” for your legal blog post.
 Images can also seem like a poor investment of time, effort, and potentially even money (if you’re paying for images) when you’re only thinking of the aesthetic appeal it gives a blog post to the people reading it.

 But those on-page positives that images bring to your legal blog post are not the whole story.
 They are not limited to appeasing people who are already reading you post.
 They can also do some important, but often overlooked, legwork in getting more readers to your legal blog through social media.

 (This post was updated on September 3, 2019.
 One of the tweets we had embedded had been taken down, so we replaced them both.
-It was updated again on May 17, 2020 to replace the image-bearing tweet after the thumbnail expired.)
+It has been updated several times since then to replace the image-bearing tweet after the thumbnail expired)